Ovarian Reserve Testing

 There are a few different tests that can assess ovarian reserve: the clomid challenge test, antral follicle count, and ovarian volume assessment.

 Ovarian reserve testing is not the same thing as testing for ovulation.
 A woman can ovulate normally and have very regular menstrual cycles and still have a poor potential for producing pregnancy.
 One author even coined the term “Occult Ovarian Failure” to describe the triad of infertility, regular menstrual cycles and decreased ovarian reserve.

 Tests of ovarian reserve are only predictive of fertility when they come back ABNORMAL.
 A normal test does NOT mean that the ovaries work well.
 It just means that no test has yet demonstrated that they work poorly.
 These tests do not find all women with poorly functioning ovaries.

-Assessment of AMH levels in the blood
+AMH levels (Anti-Mullerian hormone) Measurement of the hormone AMH in the blood

 Clomid Challenge Test Assessment of FSH levels in the blood before and after taking a medication called Clomid.